 - Paper ephemera – Musical scores, radio station archives, sheet music, event posters and interview transcriptions

 - Landmarks – The physical locations where the Detroit sound was created are equally important as the product they generate

-How does the DSC select materials to preserve?
+How does DSC select materials to preserve?

-The focus of the DSC is music made in Detroit from classical and jazz to hip hop and electronica.
+The focus of DSC is music made in Detroit from classical and jazz to hip hop and techno.
 This means that we work with many different formats, both analog and digital.
 The most important audio formats to preserve are those in danger of disappearing entirely due to poor storage and degradation.
 We prioritize materials that may not have much time left.

-How does the DSC preserve its artifacts?
+How does DSC preserve its artifacts?

-How does the DSC maintain digital artifacts?
+How does DSC maintain digital artifacts?